nicol-777/FoodHygieneApp/docs/planning.md

 ### Expected Risks
+- Make sure the list updates instantly when users filter or move through pages.
+- Handling large datasets efficiently to maintain fast loading times.
+- Ensuring data consistency when switching between the map and list views.
+- Ensure users can switch between the map and list views quickly and easily without confusion or delays.
-- Ensuring that the data is updated regularly to reflect real-time hygiene ratings.
+- Regularly updating data to reflect real-time hygiene ratings.

-- Convincing users to switch to this platform from other established services.
+- Convincing users to switch from established services.

-- Handling technical difficulties when connecting various data sources or managing API failures, which could disrupt the availability of hygiene data.
+- Handling technical difficulties when connecting various data sources or managing API failures.

-- Ensuring that the platform is easy to navigate, use, and understand.
+- Ensuring the platform is easy to navigate, use, and understand.

-- Since the platform deals with public data, it must have strong security to protect it from unauthorised access or data tampering.
+- Maintaining strong security to protect public data from unauthorised access or tampering.

 ## Project Scope
 The project is a food hygiene ratings web application that enables users to: